Biolab-PoliTO/ML-STIM/README.md

 </p>

 ## A simple workflow
-A simplified workflow for a MER processing and classification looks as follows.
+A simplified workflow for MER processing and classification looks as follows.

-1. data loading:
+1. **Data loading:**

 ```r
 import numpy as np